Crazy diets – the best and worst revealed

 Cabbage soup diet

-Whereas Sophie from Mamamei blog actually tried the cabbage soup diet and says “I don’t recommend it unless you want to live alone in a smelly grumpy state.”
+Whereas Sophie from the Mamamei blog actually tried the cabbage soup diet and says, “I don’t recommend it unless you want to live alone in a smelly, grumpy state.”

 A rice cake diet

-Kelly from Nature Mum Blog followed a rice cake diet which involved rice cakes with various healthy toppings for every meal – and I’m presuming none were chocolate spread!
+Kelly from the Nature Mum Blog followed a rice cake diet, which involved rice cakes with various healthy toppings for every meal – and I’m presuming none were chocolate spread.
 She says she was 16 and lasted about a month before becoming anaemic!
-How she lasted a month is beyond me I’m not a rice cake fan, well except the chocolate ones!
+How she lasted a month is beyond me.
+I’m not a rice cake fan, well, except for the chocolate ones!

 No chocolate diet

 Jade from Raw Childhood blog had to give up dairy and eggs during pregnancy as her youngest has dairy and egg allergies.
-Whilst she said it gave her amazing skin and she lost some weight so she sticks with it now she still does have the occasional pizza, cheese or chocolate, and I don’t blame her!
+Whilst she said it gave her amazing skin and helped her lose some weight, so she sticks with it now, she still has the occasional pizza, cheese, or chocolate, and I don’t blame her!

 Aloe vera diet